North County DanceArts, Inc. is dedicated to the care and nurturing of the dedicated dance student.

 - Contemporary students MUST have one (1) year prior jazz or ballet instruction prior to registration and must continue to attend one (1) NCDA Turns & Leaps, NCDA Jazz technique or NCDA ballet technique class of appropriate level per week.

 - Advancement is determined by the student’s instructor.
 He or she has specific criteria that need to be met prior to a student being promoted.

 Studio Dress Code

-- Hair must be in a bun for ALL BALLET AND JAZZ classes.
+- Hair must be in a bun for ALL BALLET, JAZZ, and TURNS & LEAPS classes.

 Pre-Dance (Girls) attire

 Girls/Women Ballet 1, 2, and 3 attire

 - Pink Tights